buddhist-uni/buddhist-uni.github.io/_courses/form.md

 ##### Parallel to Robinson's Regional Chapters

-As we transition to more contemporary forms of Buddhism, let us set aside *Aspects of Early Buddhist Sociological Thought* for now, and take a brief listen to two Buddhists (one Sri Lankan and the other Chinese) chanting themselves to bed.
-Though not typical of their traditions' evening services, these two rare recordings capture, for me, something of their beauty.
+As we transition to more contemporary forms of Buddhism, let us set aside *Aspects of Early Buddhist Sociological Thought* for now, and consider the contemporary, lived traditions.
+While not representative of the diversity within each of the following "national" forms, I hope that the texts and clips below capture something of their beauty.

 ##### Robinson Chapter 7: Sri Lanka